isaigm/scarnet/README.md

 ## Model Architecture and Training

-Because of a discrepancy in the original paper's model description, we implemented a **Transfer Learning** approach.
+Because of a discrepancy in the original paper's model description, I implemented a **Transfer Learning** approach.
 I used **ResNet18** pre-trained on ImageNet and replaced its classifier head to adapt it for acne scar classification.

 Training is performed using the `train_scarnet.py` script.
-Our transfer learning experiments yielded an accuracy between **83% and 89%**.
+My transfer learning experiments yielded an accuracy between **83% and 89%**.
 The confusion matrix from testing shows that the model performs robustly without significant bias toward any class.

 ## Repository Structure